manasthakur/learn-vim/modules/module4.md

 ```
 The above command creates a `tags` file in your directory, containing a list of tags that ctags can parse very fast.
 Note that you need to repeat the command regularly to update the tags after you make changes in your project.
+[See this](https://github.com/manasthakur/git_template) to know how you can partially
+automate tag-generation in git repositories.

 Now, say you are at a function call `foo()` in a cpp file.
 To jump to the definition of `foo`, just press `Ctrl-]`.